-Crystal meth is a highly addictive, illegal stimulant drug that has a long-lasting euphoric effect.
+Crystal meth is a powerful stimulant drug that can

 How do people take it?

-The dopamine “rush” in the reward centers of the brain gives the user a sense of euphoria soon after taking the drug.
+The dopamine rush in the reward centers of the brain gives a person a sense of euphoria soon after taking the drug.

-According to the National Institutes on Drug Abuse (NIDA), brain imaging studies on chronic abusers of methamphetamine abusers suggests that dopamine system activity changes in such a way that it can seriously compromise a person’s verbal learning and motor skills.
+According to the National Institute on Drug Abuse (NIDA), brain imaging studies on people who have inappropriately used methamphetamine for a long time suggest that dopamine system activity changes in such a way that it can seriously compromise a person’s verbal learning and motor skills.

-Crystal meth can also severely affect the structure and function of brain areas linked to emotion and memory.
+Crystal meth can also severely affect the brain’s structure and function.
+It affects areas of the brain linked to emotion and memory, as well as structures associated with judgment.
+Due to this, it may radically change behaviors and emotions.

-This may explain why chronic users of crystal meth often develop emotional and cognitive difficulties.
+This may explain why people who chronically use crystal meth often develop emotional and cognitive difficulties.

-Some brain changes that occur remain long after the user has stopped taking the drug.
-Some may reverse after long periods of abstinence, but this could take a year or more.
+Some of the changes to the brain that result from inappropriate crystal meth use remain long after a person has stopped taking the drug.
+Other changes to the brain may reverse after long periods of abstinence, but this could take a year or more.

 Repeated use can have some psychological effects.